zicklag/rust-tutorials/README.md

 # Rust Plugins

-This is a guide for setting your rust application up with Rust plugins that can be loaded dynamically at runtime.
+This is a guide for setting your Rust application up with Rust plugins that can be loaded dynamically at runtime.
 Additionally, this plugin setup allows plugins to make calls to the application's public API so that it can make use of the same data structures and utilities for extending the application.

 This is a quick, somewhat unpolished tutorial that I figured I would make as I explored the subject for the first time myself.
 Hopefully it will help somebody else who might want to do the same thing!